If you or someone you know needs help, you are not alone. You can find different ways to get help and support below.

 Treatment Step-by-Step Guides

-3. for parents or guardians seeking help for their teen or young adult child
+3. parents/guardians seeking help for their teen/young adult child

-4. for people trying to help an adult loved one
+4. people trying to help an adult loved one